 This can be an extremely painful and debilitating condition, quite often under diagnosed or just dismissed as normal pregnancy pain!

-See our section specifically for Pelvic Girdle pain / SPD.
+See our website specifically for Pelvic Girdle pain / SPD. http://pelvic-girdle-pain.co.uk/

 Structural Imbalance in pregnancy